Explicit Wiretap Channel Codes via Source Coding, Universal Hashing, and Distribution Approximation, When the Channels' Statistics are Uncertain: Model and known results

+It is also worth noting that \cite{renes2011noisy} proposed wiretap channel coding for Wyner's model using source coding with side information and universal hashing.
+It is, however, unclear to us how to directly translate the scheme of \cite{renes2011noisy} to an efficient code construction without employing block-Markov coding for the part of the coding scheme that involves source coding with side~information.

-As reflected in Figure \ref{table}, our main result is a unified framework that yields, by appropriate choices of its parameters, constructive {}coding schemes (with polynomial-time encoding and decoding complexity) that achieve the rates in Theorems~\ref{th:WynerWTC}-\ref{th:arb}.
-Our approach in this paper departs from the works in \cite{hayashi2010construction,Bellare2012,Hayashi11} because instead of relying on channel codes and universal hashing, we rely on source codes and universal hashing, which will allow us to use a block-Markov coding approach to handle non-symmetric and non-degraded channels.
-Our approach also departs from polar coding schemes, as our construction solely relies on polar coding results for source coding with side information \cite{Arikan10}, does not require the existence of specific maps, and does not require a pre-shared key.
-To be more specific:
+Our approach in this paper departs from the works in \cite{hayashi2010construction,Bellare2012,Hayashi11,hayashi2016secure} because, instead of relying on channel codes, we rely on source codes to handle the reliability constraint, which allows us to use a block-Markov coding approach to handle non-symmetric and non-degraded channels.
+Our approach also departs from existing polar coding schemes, as our construction solely relies on polar coding results for source coding with side information, does not require the existence of certain maps, and does not require a pre-shared key to ensure strong secrecy.
+In addition to proposing the first explicit coding schemes that achieve the secrecy rates in Theorems~\ref{th:WTIIn}-\ref{th:arb} and Theorems \ref{thmain1}, \ref{thmain2}, \ref{thmainb}, our coding approach also proves that all the models considered in this paper can be treated under a unified framework that only requires three primitives: (i) source coding with side information, (ii)~universal hashing, and (iii) distribution approximation.